 - Average-responding digital multimeter (or clamp meter)

-Yet a true-rms meter is widely preferred because only it can accurately measure both sinusoidal and nonsinusoidal ac waveforms.
-See illustrations at the top of the page.
+Yet a true-RMS meter is widely preferred because it is the only one that can accurately measure both sinusoidal and non-sinusoidal ac waveforms.
+(See illustrations at the top of the page.)

 - Sinusoidal (sine) waves: Pure, without distortion, with symmetrical transitions between peaks and valleys.

-- Nonsinusoidal waves: Waves with distorted, irregular patterns—spikes, pulse trains, squares, triangles, sawtooths and any other ragged or angular waves.
+- Nonsinusoidal waves: Waves with distorted, irregular patterns—spikes, pulse trains, squares, triangles, sawtooth and any other ragged or angular waves.

 - Variable-speed motor drives

 - Electronic ballasts

 In these environments, current occurs in short pulses rather than the smooth sine wave drawn by a standard induction motor.
 The current wave shape can have a dramatic effect on a current clamp reading.
 In addition, a true-RMS meter is the better choice for taking measurements on power lines where ac characteristics are unknown.